 Using MD, this study focuses on modelling the polymer/flCNT interface of three high-performance polymers: glycidylamine-based epoxy, bismaleimide (BMI), and poly-benzoxazine.
-All the simulated systems are aerospace-relevant thermosets [11-19] and each system is unique in terms of reaction chemistry and molecular topology.
-This study compliments the results published by Patil et al. [9] and Pisani et al. [10].
-It is important to note that similar to Patil et al. [9] and Pisani et al. [10], experimental validation of the simulated results is not performed because fabrication and the relevant interfacial characterization methods for these materials have not yet been developed.
-This study is intended to drive the future development of such materials.
-The simulations discussed herein employ MD modelling techniques which have been previously experimentally validated [20-22].
+All the simulated systems are aerospace-relevant thermosets [13-21] and each system is unique in terms of reaction chemistry and molecular topology.
+This study compliments the results published by Patil et al. [11] and Pisani et al. [12].

+It is important to note that similar to Patil et al. [11] and Pisani et al. [12], experimental validation of the simulated results is not performed because fabrication and the relevant interfacial characterization methods for these materials have not yet been developed.
+That is, it is not yet possible to consistently fabricate flCNT/polymer nanocomposites with perfect, uniform resin infusion throughout the bulk composite.
+Even if such fabrication was currently possible, computational simulation can still provide physical insight that experimental characterization methods cannot.
+Therefore, this study is intended to drive the future development of such materials in a consistent, efficient manner.
+The simulations discussed herein employ MD modelling techniques which have been previously experimentally validated [22-24].